blondie7575/WeeGUI/Documentation.md

 ####WGCreateView
 Creates a new WeeGUI view.
 Up to 16 are allowed in one program.
 If a view is created with the same ID as a previous view, the previous view is destroyed.
 Views are not shown when created.
-Rendering a view you've created is done separately.
+Call *WGPaintView* to display it.

 <table width=100%><tr><th>Assembly</th><th>Applesoft</th></tr><tr><td><pre>
 X:		WGCreateView